ricardojoserf/TrickDump/README.md

 ![img11](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/trickdump/Screenshot_BOF11.png)

-Or create all at the same time with Trick:
+Or create all the files at the same time with the Trick BOF and generate the Minidump later:

 ```
 COFFLoader64.exe go trick_bof.o <OVERWRITE_TECHNIQUE>